How to Write Documentation¶

 Writing documentation is one of the most important but often overlooked tasks for increasing yt’s impact in the community.
 It is the way in which the world will understand how to use our code, so it needs to be done concisely and understandably.
-Typically, when a developer submits some piece of code with new functionality, she should also include documentation on how to use that functionality (as per Requirements for Code Submission).
+Typically, when a developer submits some piece of code with new functionality, the developer should also include documentation on how to use that functionality (as per Requirements for Code Submission).
 Depending on the nature of the code addition, this could be a new narrative docs section describing how the new code works and how to use it, it could include a recipe in the cookbook section, or it could simply be adding a note in the relevant docs text somewhere.

 doc directory (i.e.

-$YT_HG is the path of
+$YT_GIT is the path of

 You will have to figure out where your new/modified doc fits into this, but browsing through the existing documentation is a good way to sort that out.